ithirzty/quickson/README.md

 * It is really easy to use.

 # How to use
-* Converting a struct into JSON :
+* Converting a struct into JSON:
 ```golang
 myConvertedJson := quickson.Marshal(MyInterface)
 ```
-* Parsing JSON into a struct :
+* Parsing JSON into a struct:
 ```golang
 data := myStruct{}
 quickson.Unmarshal(json, &data)